The 25 best Christmas movies of all time

 14. Love Actually

 Love Actually has grown to be as big and beloved as its ensemble cast.
-Featuring the exciting setting of London and a wide range of characters – some better than others – Love Actually is a great way to feel the Christmas cheer from numerous perspectives.
-Granted, some of the plots haven’t aged well, but that’s arguably only made the film more iconic, as it truly feels of the early 2000s times, which we all appear to be nostalgic for as of late.
+Featuring the exciting setting of London and a wide range of characters – some better than others – it’s a shortcut to Christmas cheer from numerous perspectives.
+Granted, some of the plots haven’t aged well, but that’s arguably only made the film more iconic, as it truly feels representative of the 2000s, which we all appear to be nostalgic for of late.

 Author: Lucy-Jo Finnighan